 Linker limitation: the native module is not linked against the symbol table of the full MicroPython firmware.
-Rather, it is linked against an explicit table of exported symbols found in mp\fun\table (in py/nativeglue.h), that is fixed at firmware build time.
-It is thus not possible to simply call some arbitrary HAL/OS/RTOS/system function, for example.
+It is thus not possible to simply call some arbitrary HAL/OS/RTOS/system function.
+However, there are two limited linking mechanisms available: via the mp_fun_table and on some ports (initially esp32 only) the mp_port_fun_table.